Explore South Coast NSW

 If you are looking for some deep water adventure, charter a boat with one of many local operators for the deep-sea excursion.
 Alternatively, you can enjoy kayaking, paddleboards or snorkelling in the pristine waters.

 The B52 freeway connects, Batemans Bay to the capital Territory.
-After an early checkout from Jervis, you can spend a day in Batemans bay and in late afternoon drive up to Canberra for a night stay and a full day of exploration before heading back to Sydney from the Hume Highway.
+After an early checkout from Jervis, you can spend a day in Batemans bay and in the late afternoon drive up to Canberra for a night stay and a full day of exploration before heading back to Sydney from the Hume Highway.

 Driving from Batemans Bay to Canberra

 Canberra has a laid back feel to it with a thriving student population studying at local universities.
 The city of full of life during Parliament sessions and you will observe plenty of activity around town.
 Weekends are lively with plenty of activity in the downtown area having massive shopping Malls and a number of great restaurants and a Casino.